-Prairie gardeners love to grow the hardy summer squash called zucchini or courgette.
-In our backyard garden in Edmonton, we grow your basic long green zucchini and another variety called Papaya Pear, which is yellow and....pear shaped.
-Courgette 'Soleil' is a yellow version of the basic long zucchini.
-All are delicious and easy to grow.
+Prairie gardeners grow the hardy summer squash called zucchini or courgette.
+In Edmonton, we grow the basic long green zucchini and another variety called Papaya Pear, which is yellow and....pear shaped.

 By late July, small zucchinis are ready to eat.
-Zucchinis are at their best for fresh eating when small, so harvest them early and harvest them often.
+They are at their best for fresh eating when small, so harvest early and harvest often.
 No need to peel away the skin - it is mild and edible.
 Eat them cooked or raw.

-Spiralize zucchini for fresh use in a salad.
-It can also be thinly sliced with a vegetable peeler for salad.
+Spiralize raw zucchini or shave it with a vegetable peeler for fresh use in salads.
 Some use it in place of pasta.

 It's good chopped and lightly fried in olive oil & garlic.
 Basil and shaved parmesan cheese enhance the flavour of zucchini.